JLag0/Error-Daily-T-Sched/README.md

 If you want to contribute to this project, feel free to fork the repository and submit a pull request.

 ## License
-This project is forked from [https://github.com/ulan17/TimeTable](https://github.com/ulan17/TimeTable) and is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Contact
 For any questions or concerns, please reach out to the developer at [email address].